Hariom00027/audio_extractor/README.md

 3. After selecting a video, tap the "Extract Audio" button to extract the audio track from the video file.
 The extracted audio will be saved in the "Music" folder on your device's storage.

-4. To view the list of extracted audio files, tap the "View Extracted Audios" button.

-5. To delete an extracted audio file, swipe left on the file item in the list and tap the delete button.

 ## Dependencies